andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 short_sum:
 summary:

-<h4 class="article-subheader">Who's Ready for Some Waiting Sausages (cont.)</h4>
+<h4 class="article-subheader">Who's Ready for Some Waiting Sausages? (cont.)</h4>
-I'm sitting on Sondre's parents' rooftop terrace enjoying a Rignes pilsner when Big Tom utters 6 words that have changed my perception of what it means to be alive...
+I'm enjoying a Rignes pilsner when 6 words strike my tympanic membrane that have since changed my perception of what it means to be alive...

 "Who's ready for some waiting sausages?"

-I've never been more ready for anything in my entire life, Big Tom.
-Sondre told me about the waiting sausage on our drive out to S&aelig;tre so I've been bristling with anticipation the whole afternoon.
-I might need a waiting sausage waiting sausage.
+I have to say I've never been more ready for anything in my entire life.

-Now Big Tom is no ordinary host.
-He's a host of the highest order, which you can tease out from the fact he did not say "who's ready for **a** waiting sausage."
-Because just as I finish my first *p&oslash;lse med lompe* Chef Tom hits me with another.
+A subtlety of the query that I did not immediately realize was "who's ready for ***some*** waiting sausages?" is an entirely different question than "who's ready for ***a*** waiting sausage?"
+Because just as I finish my first *p&oslash;lse; med lompe* another magically appears in my mitts.
 Hell I might move to Norway just to wait around.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/saetre_rooftop_night.jpeg" alt="Rooftop">
   <figcaption class="figure-caption">Vakker utsikt.</figcaption>
 </figure>

+<h4 class="article-subheader">I Bet You're Wondering How I Ended Up Here</h4>
+This entire story starts over a dozen years ago.

+Fall 2010.

+Knock on the door.

+My brother Alex answers.

+In his underwear.

+"Hello, this is Sondre, he's your exchange student that will be staying with you this year."

+"Huh?"

+"Are your parents home?"

+"I don't know."

+"Can you check?"

+"Mooooommmmmmmmmmm!!!!"

+I have no earthly idea how my family ended up with an exchange student.
+On paper we seem like a perfectly reasonable family.

+The funny part about this entire story was that Sondre was sent to America as a punishment & ended up with my family.
+Because living with my family would only be a punishment if you hate fun.
+And Sondre certainly did not hate fun.

+He immediately ingratiated himself with my family and Timmy's friends.
+He immediately ingratiated himself with the delivery drivers for Hideaway Pizza.
+He immediately ingratiated himself with purveyors of Keystone Light.

+My parents treated him with the same laissez-faire attitude that they showed to their own 4 dopes.
+Did we turn out alright?
+Eventually, maybe?

+Sondre became part of the family.
+He introduces me to his friends as his "American brother."
+I do the same.

-While we're noshing our *p&oslash;lse med lompe*, Big Tom is working the grill.
-Bleu cheese stuffed mushrooms, jalape&ntilde;os, corn on the cob, and potatoes occupy the grate's real estate.
+While we nosh our *p&oslash;lse med lompe*, the chef works the grill, as is tradition.
+Atop the grate sit bleu cheese stuffed mushrooms, corn on the cob, jalape&ntilde;os, and potatoes.
 Last on is the star of the show, 4 beautiful cuts of marinated beef.
 A feast for a *konge*!

+While we're waiting in a cylindrical processed meat product bliss Sondre's mom Monica asks me if I'm tired.

+"I... don't know?
+I think so?"

+My body seems to have shot well past *tired* to a state of catatonic delirium.
+It's a peculiar organism the human corpus.

-Once the steaks are grilled to a perfect medium rare Big Tom pulls the steaks and opens a bottle of red.
+Once a perfect medium rare has been achieved Big Tom pulls the steaks and opens a bottle of red.
 As the steaks rest he puts the finishing touches on a luscious b&eacute;arnaise sauce.
 I attack the meal with a gluttonous spree of gastronomic glee, stretching my ventriculus to its limits.
-We decide it's in our best interest to open another bottle of red and chat about what's been going on with our families.
+We decide it's in our best interest to open another bottle of red and chat about what's been going on in our respective spheres.

-At one point during the meal Monica asks me if I'm tired and the only honest answer I could give was "I don't know?
-I think so?"
-The human body is a peculiar organism.

 Time has a tendency to fly by when in the presence of good wine, good conversation, and good company and before I know it I look at my watch and it's